jhnlmryml/calculator/README.md

 - Enter numbers and select an operation (+, -, \*, /).
 - Click "=" to see the result.
-- Click "C" to clear the input.
+- Click "AC" to clear the input.

 ## Contributing